explodecomputer/MSHDS-AHDS-formative/formative/week7.md

-# Snakemake pipeline for formative assessment analysis
+# Formative assessment week 7: Snakemake

 You have **implicitly** created a pipeline to generate your data already.
 You expect some original data to be present, and then the scripts are named to be run in a particular order.
 The scripts expect some of the data as inputs, and creates some output files.
 Some of those output files are inputs for subsequent scripts.
 This is a pipeline.